-Whether you are a chiropractor, physical therapist, massage therapist, or another type of clinician — you probably complement your treatment with topical pain relievers to reduce inflammation, help relieve muscle tension, and decrease pain symptoms.
+Whether you are a chiropractor, physical therapist, massage therapist, or another type of clinician — you probably complement your treatment with topical pain relievers to help relieve muscle tension, and decrease minor pain symptoms.

 But when thousands of creams, patches, gels, and sprays are at your disposal, how do you choose the best topical analgesics for your practice?